oikonomopo/electron-deep-linking-mac-win/README.md

 # electron-deep-linking-osx

-Open app and pass parameters with deep linking using Electron (macOS).
+Open app and pass parameters with deep linking using Electron (macOS/win32).

 ![](https://github.com/oikonomopo/electron-deep-linking-osx/blob/master/electron-deeplinking-osx-example.gif)

 This app is registered as ```myapp://```.
 For example, open Safari browser, enter ```myapp://param``` at address bar.
 Then 'electron-deep-linking-osx' app will start!

-This is based on the [Quick Start Guide](http://electron.atom.io/docs/tutorial/quick-start) within the Electron documentation, then followed [‘electron-builder’ quick-setup-guide](https://github.com/electron-userland/electron-builder#quick-setup-guide) to produce mac installer
+This is based on the [Quick Start Guide](http://electron.atom.io/docs/tutorial/quick-start) within the Electron documentation, then followed [‘electron-builder’ quick-setup-guide](https://github.com/electron-userland/electron-builder#quick-setup-guide) to produce macOS/win32 installer

-## Issue

-In first instance, app shows dialog with url but can't log it to dev console.
-If app is opened already, every url is shown both at dialog module and at dev console!

-// TODO Investigate

 ## To Use